llvm/llvm-project/clang/docs/HLSL/ExpectedDifferences.rst

 ------------------------------------------
 Marking a shader entry point function ``static`` will result in an error.

-This is idential to DXC behavior when an entry point is specified as compiler argument.
+This is identical to DXC behavior when an entry point is specified as compiler argument.
 However, DXC does not report an error when compiling a shader library that has an entry point function with ``[shader("stage")]`` attribute that is also marked ``static``.
 Additionally, this function definition is not included